-The first Israeli Hackathon for students grades 4-6 was set for November 19, 2014 during the Global Entrepreneurship Week.
+The first Israeli Hackathon for students grades 4th to 6th was set for November 19, 2014, during the Global Entrepreneurship Week.

-Excitement filled the morning air, as buses with students from entrepreneur schools arrived.
+The morning began with great anticipation as buses with students from entrepreneurial schools arrived.

-Tables were set out by groups and categories in the school auditorium.
+The tables were arranged according to the groups and categories in the school auditorium.

-Upon arrival, the students wore the badges that they had made ahead of time.
+Upon their arrival, the entrepreneurial students wore the pre-made tags.

-After the assembly at the hall, a meet & greet was held for group members using an acquaintance game in the vein of "Truth or Dare".
-Questions were thought of ahead of time and aimed at the initiative subject.
+After the assembly at the hall, a meet & greet was held for group members using an acquaintance game in the vein of "Truth or Dare."
+Questions were prepared in advance and aimed at the entrepreneurship subject.

-Afterward, the entrepreneur kids shared initiatives they had worked on iwith their schools and, together, worked on an Initiative basket - enriching every school's knowledge.
+Afterward, the entrepreneur kids shared initiatives they had worked on in their schools, and, together, they prepared an Initiative Basket to enrich the knowledge of each school.

-When everyone felt acquainted, they began presenting their initiative ideas to the other group members.
+When everyone felt acquainted, they began presenting their ideas to the other group members.

-At this stage, in order to provide a calm and quiet environment for discussion, the groups moved to other areas of the school, accompanied by a chaperone teacher who also helped to guide the idea-sharing process.
+At this stage, to provide a calm and quiet environment for discussion, the groups moved to other areas of the school, accompanied by a chaperone teacher who served as a mentor.

-Every group came up with many initiative ideas.
-Later, to reduce the number of ideas, a vote was held for every idea using these questions:
+Every group came up with many ideas.
+Later, the ideas were tested according to the following questions:

 - Who thinks the idea is good?